 Agriculture has accounted for approximately half of GDP in the post-war period, and the majority of Liberians depend on agriculture for their livelihood.
 In support of a national food security and nutrition plan, the government has committed to increasing its budget share for agriculture from the current level of approximately 3 percent to 10 percent by 2017.

 As part of Feed the Future, the U.S. global hunger and food security initiative, USAID supports Liberia’s efforts to refine and implement a country-led comprehensive food security strategy to reduce hunger and increase economic growth through market-led agricultural development.
-Assistance will focus on improving the value chains of staple crops such as rice and cassava, including production, processing and linking to markets.
-The Feed the Future Multi-Year Strategy in Liberia also focuses on developing new value chains that bring higher incomes and more diverse diets to the Liberian people, and emphasizes improving the enabling environment for private investment.
+Spearheading this campaign is the mission’s 5 year, 75 million dollar Food and Enterprise Development program, FED.
+Assistance through FED and other USAID-funded agriculture programs will improve the value chains of staple crops such as rice and cassava, including production, processing and linking to markets.
+The FED program also improves the enabling environment for private sector investment in agriculture and focuses on developing new value chains, such as vegetables and goats, that hold the promise of generating higher incomes and providing more diverse diets to the Liberian people.

 USAID agriculture programs focus on counties with the highest populations, the most farmers, the largest numbers living in poverty, and the greatest potential for agriculture development: Bong, Lofa, Nimba, Grand Bassa, Montserrado and Margibi.
 Located along Liberia’s main economic development corridors, these counties are collectively home to three-quarters of Liberian households.
 Nutrition activities are focused in Bong, Lofa and Nimba counties.

 Last updated: October 01, 2013